The Power of Color in Web Design & Brand Marketing

 • Powerful and sleek

-• Associated with authority, stability, and strength
+• Conveys authority, stability, strength

-• Used to market luxury products
+• Common for luxury products

 ALSO READ: A Picture is Worth a Thousand Words